mixpanel/docs/pages/Analysis/Advanced/Other-Advanced-Features.md

 ## Frequently Asked Questions

-- **Which all reports does Custom Buckets work on?**
+- **Which reports does Custom Buckets work on?**

     This feature is available in the Insights, Funnels and Retention reports.

-- **Which all property types does this support?**
+- **Which property types does this support?**

-    Custom Buckets work on String, Numeric and List data type
+    Custom buckets work on String, Numeric and List data type.

 - **Can I save a Custom Bucket**?